Changing the name and sex marker on your NZ birth certificate

 Department of Internal Affairs have the answers to frequently asked questions regarding name changes on their website.

 There is a lot of misinformation about the process and requirements for changing your sex marker, so we recommend that you read through our 2019 guide below.
-It is available to download as a PDF below the image files.
+It is available to download as a PDF.
 Our National Coordinator was on the government working group for making the BDMRR process work more smoothly (2019), so we can assure you this is correct and up to date.

 The current forms are available to download from Department of Internal Affairs, and the Ministry of Justice.